Tanx

-Tanx is a 1973 album by rock band T. Rex, the eighth since their debut as Tyrannosaurus Rex in 1968, and the fourth under the moniker T. Rex.
+Tanx is a 1973 album by English rock band T. Rex, the eighth since their debut as Tyrannosaurus Rex in 1968, and the fourth under the moniker T. Rex.
 It was released on 16 March by record label EMI.
 Tanx was a musical departure from previous works: still containing tracks in the vein of The Slider, singer and songwriter Marc Bolan showed his interest for soul music, funk and gospel.
 Female backing singers appeared on a few tracks.
 New instruments such as mellotron were used, played by producer Tony Visconti, allowing the T. Rex sound to evolve.

 Upon its release, Tanx was a commercial success.
 It peaked at number 4 in the UK Albums chart, number 3 in the German Albums chart and number 5 in Norway.
 No singles were released to promote the album.

-History and music

-The recording sessions first took place in France in August, and then in October 1972 after the American tour.
-In the US, the band had appeared on stage, accompanied with female soulful backing singers on a few dates.
-Bolan recorded the piano based song "Left Hand Luke and the Beggar Boys" with gospel backup female vocals, Madeline Bell, Lesley Duncan, Vicky Brown, Barry St John and Sue and Sunny.
-They doubled Bolan on the soulful choruses but were not credited on the sleeve.
-Bob Stanley of the Times described "Left Hand Luke and the Beggar Boys" as a "New Orleans bar piano" song, with "interstellar soul".
-"The Street and Babe Shadow" with saxophone as one of the main instruments, showed Bolan adding a funky side into his music.
-"Life is Strange" and "Broken Hearted Blues" were ballads closer to the T. Rex sound while "Shock Rock" was a boogie track.

-Bolan wanted to get away from the traditional T. Rex.
-He spent time in the studio to overdub all the instruments and add effects.
-The opening number " Tenement Lady" allowed the band to use a mellotron, played by producer Tony Visconti, and Bolan used a phased effect on his vocals.
+Background

+Although T. Rex remained massively popular, the failure of July 1972's The Slider to hit the UK summit position, repeated when the two follow up singles "Children of the Revolution" and "Solid Gold Easy Action" could only climb to number 2 (although "Children of the Revolution" did hit number 1 on the Melody Maker and NME charts), caused some music journalists to ponder whether Bolan's glam crown was slipping.
+A fall 1972 tour of the United States could not capitalize on the success of "Bang A Gong", and neither "Metal Guru" nor "The Slider" had charted there when released as singles.
+In addition, there was criticism that the group had slipped into a formula sound, albeit one still highly successful.
+These concerns prompted the group to try a different approach on their fourth album.